fayskerritt/intelabs-fay-s/README.md

 #### Questions/Notes for Designer:
 - There is different text on the desktop design to the mobile and tablet designs.
-It has been built to match exactly the designs
+It has been built to match exactly the designs but can easily be changed to one or the other
-- The font on the desktop design states it is 'Space Grotesk', but visually it is not
+- The font on the desktop design states it is 'Space Grotesk', but visually it is not, Space Grotesk has been used for consistency
 - Requires the form action to be completed to register users' email address